 Irbid Chamber To Train, Employ 150 Youth In Tech Sector

-Irbid, May 10 (Petra) -Irbid Chamber of Industry (ICI), in cooperation with the Ministry of Digital Economy and Entrepreneurship, launched the "Income Generation Project – Irbid Governorate," as part of the Digiskills Association's programs.

-The project aims to qualify and employ youth under specialized training programs in modern digital and technological fields, which would enhance their opportunities in the labor market.
+The project aims to qualify and employ youth under specialised training programmes in modern digital and technological fields, which would enhance their opportunities in the labour market.

-The chamber announced the project targets 300 young men and women in the assessment and testing phases, from which 150 participants will be picked to enroll in a six-week training program.
+The chamber announced the project targets 300 young men and women in the assessment and testing phases, from which 150 participants will be picked to enroll in a six-week training programme, the Jordan News Agency, Petra, reported.

 The beneficiaries will then be prepared for employment and networking them with suitable job opportunities.

-The chamber, he stated, aims to empower youth in the Kingdom's northern region by providing "high-quality, modern" training opportunities, jobs, and connecting them with the labor market in the industrial sector and other businesses.
+The chamber, he stated, aims to empower youth in the Kingdom's northern region by providing "high-quality, modern" training opportunities, jobs and connecting them with the labour market in the industrial sector and other businesses.

-Abu Hassan said the project offers training courses and paves the way for trainees to enter the labor market.
+Abu Hassan said the project offers training courses and paves the way for trainees to enter the labour market.

-As for future steps, the chamber is working on a study to establish a specialized platform based on artificial intelligence to develop the work of industrial sectors in the northern region and raise the level of efficiency, competitiveness, and productivity.
+As for future steps, the chamber is working on a study to establish a specialised platform based on artificial intelligence to develop the work of industrial sectors in the northern region and raise the level of efficiency, competitiveness and productivity.

 Legal Disclaimer: